kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

  2. What are the three genes with the smallest DTU p-values?
 Report both the Ensembl gene ids as well as the their friendly names.
  3. Make

-## Task 3: Visualise differentially used transcripts using IGV
+## Task 3: Visualise differentially used transcripts using IGV (1 point)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzODQ3MTIzNl19
+eyJoaXN0b3J5IjpbLTIwODI2MjM5MTZdfQ==
 -->